Sycamore shares tumble as company seeks approval for liquidation

 Sycamore was not available for comment.
 A call to Robert Travis, director of investor relations, went to a voicemail that said the company is seeking shareholder approval to dissolve.

-The company, whose customers include Verizon Communications and Sprint Nextel, said last month it had signed an agreement to sell its bandwidth management assets to a subsidiary of Marlin Equity Partners for $18.8 million, and would wind down its remaining operations.
+The company, whose customers include Verizon Communications (VZ.N) and Sprint Nextel (S.N), said last month it had signed an agreement to sell its bandwidth management assets to a subsidiary of Marlin Equity Partners for $18.8 million, and would wind down its remaining operations.

 (Reporting by Sruthi Ramakrishnan in Bangalore; Editing by Sriraj Kalluvila)